Name a place where all streets are also Michigan bike trails

 When you stay downtown at the Kalamazoo House B&B, you can go in multiple directions on paved bike trails.
-Innkeepers Steve and Stephanie will share their favorite highlights along each trail if you head east toward Galesburg or north toward the Kalamazoo Nature Center, with multiple attractions along the way.
+You can head east toward Galesburg or north toward the Kalamazoo Nature Center, with multiple attractions along the way.
 Ask the innkeepers about storing your bikes at night while you enjoy local breweries, dining, and theater within walking distance.

 Betsie Valley Trail

-After a 20-minute drive north from Arcadia House B&B in Arcadia or 30 minutes from Bear Lake B&B in Bear Lake, pick up this 22-mile trail at the shore in Frankfort.
+After a 20-minute drive north from Arcadia House B&B in Arcadia, pick up this 22-mile trail at the shore in Frankfort.
 It’s constructed on the trackbed of a former Ann Arbor Railroad line.
 The first six miles are paved.
 Then, as you head southeast into a rural and wooded landscape, the trail’s surface becomes becomes crushed limestone.
 You’ll see a ghost town, skirt Crystal Lake, and go through the Pere Marquette State Forest en route to the terminus in Thompsonville, a one-time logging town.

 Lanes along quiet, paved rural and neighborhood streets are a favorite way for bicyclists, walkers and joggers to make this 12-mile trip, running north-south close to Lake Michigan and then connecting to in-town trails.

 Two great B&Bs are near the trailhead in Saugatuck: the deluxe, eight-room Judson Heath Colonial Inn, where, as the innkeepers are fond of saying, hip meets historic, OR at the equally fine Hotel Saugatuck, whose jetted tubs and spacious rain showers with body sprays will work magic on any muscles feeling strained after a long bike ride.

 Or in quaint and quiet Douglas, less than a mile south, choose Sherwood Forest B&B, which has a swimming pool.